<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WVQZLVB" height="0" width="0" style="display:none;visibility:hidden">

 Her path wasn't easy.
 She faced poverty, domestic struggles, the isolation of the pandemic, and the social pressures of being a girl with ambition in a conservative community.
 But her determination never faltered.

-For three years, the scholarship covered her enrollment fees, transportation, school supplies, uniforms—and even a mobile phone with internet access so she could continue her classes when schools shut down during COVID-19.
+For three years (2020-2022), the scholarship covered her enrollment fees, transportation, school supplies, uniforms, and even provided her first mobile phone with internet access during COVID-19 school closures.

 "It was my first phone.
 And thanks to it, I was able to finish the school year online."